Let’s be realistic here. No one needs another trite phrase to tell them why or why not their book cover design matters.

 Don’t let some skills with design and layout trick you into thinking you can design a cover.
 I know how to run InDesign and can find my way around Photoshop.
 And I’ve made a couple of covers in my time.

 They were horrible.
 Like, really horrible.
-Embarrassingly mediocre at best.
+Embarrassingly mediocre.

 Because I don’t have a mind for cover design.
 I can’t visualize and manifest a concept.
-And what’s more, I’m not knowledgeable about designs prevalent in the market.
+Also, I’m not knowledgeable about designs prevalent in the market.
 So even if I had the know-how to build a solid cover, I don’t know that I could build the right cover.

 When you hear someone refer to anything as “professional” there is a tendency to assume that means it is high quality, elaborate, and well crafted.
 Book covers are no different, but the emphasis will almost always need to be on the “well crafted” aspect.